3 years

 Design Thinking:

 This course explores the fundamentals of creativity and problem-solving approaches to innovation and proposes an immersive experience in Design Thinking.
 From a concrete “problem space,” students will learn to observe, listen to, and empathize with potential users.
-They’ll be encouraged to think creatively in order to propose and prototype novel solutions.
+Students are encouraged to think creatively in order to propose and prototype novel solutions.
 This course involves working in groups in an intercultural setting through a Design Thinking Challenge, participating in classroom discussions and carrying out relevant activities and readings to ensure both a shared learning experience and an individual depth of knowledge.

 Entrepreneurship and New Business Development: